chrisbrasington/screenshot-bot/README.md

 ## Features

-- Monitor multiple Twitter accounts
+- Register and save your Steam ID or custom URL.
+- Fetch and display the latest Steam screenshots.
-- Monitor multiple Steam accounts
+- Support for multiple users.
-- Post new image tweets as messages in a Discord channel
-- Automatically restarts in case of failure
+- Persistent storage of user data using pickle.

 ## Requirements

-- Python 3.8+
+- Python 3.7+
+- Discord.py
+- Selenium
+- BeautifulSoup
+- aiohttp
+- Requests
-- Docker
+- Firefox and Geckodriver
-- A Discord bot token
-- Twitter account(s) to monitor

 ## Dependencies